dimitraKl/seip-lab-assignments/seip2020_practical_assignments/SourceCodeAnalyzer/README.md

 Consists of:
 * Metrics: The facade class that handles all the appropriate functionalities that are implemented in all the systems mentioned above.

+## Class Diagram

+The class diagram for this project can be found [here](https://github.com/dimitraKl/seip-lab-assignments/blob/development/seip2020_practical_assignments/SourceCodeAnalyzer/ClassDiagram.jpg).

 ## Setup

 ### Build with